Heather B. Hamilton

 Public Affairs Liaison

 Tracked, researched and analyzed legislation threatening nonprofit advocacy rights; coordinated legislative coalitions.
 Coordinated national coalition of 300 nonprofits opposing the balanced budget amendment.
 Created fax and email distribution networks; wrote electronic alerts, web pages and information bulletins.
-Designed, created and maintained databases for various networks.
+Designed, created and maintained databases.

 Herbert Scoville Peace Fellow; Interim Icc Project Director